cseanburns/research-notebook/source/_posts/2013-07-24-lq-vol-1-issue-1-article-5-autoethnographic-study.markdown

-written by Ernest J. Reese, who was writing on behalf of the *Committee on Teaching Loads in Library Schools*, a committee of the Association of American Library Schools (now ALISE), and who was affiliated with The School of Library Service, Columbia University.
+written by Ernest J. Reese, who was writing on behalf of the *Committee on Teaching Loads in Library Schools*, a committee of the Association of American Library Schools (now ALISE), and who was affiliated with:

+**Affiliation:** School of Library Service, Columbia University

 The article, according to the first footnote, is based on an earlier report given to the Association.

 **Note:** I'm not sure, yet, if I'll have much to say about this piece.
 It's a report about the hours instructors spend on various